Fault Management in Cisco ANA

 The reports allow you to specify the time period and devices to be included, and provide output in a variety of output formats, such as XML, XLS, HTML, and PDF.

 Report Manager is available in Cisco ANA Manage, Cisco ANA NetworkVision, and Cisco ANA EventVision.
 For information on the types of fault management reports available and how to create them, see the Cisco Active Network Abstraction 3.7 User Guide.

 Cisco ANA provides the following processes for managing the database:

-The integrity and pruning process is a scheduled Cisco ANA process responsible for:
+The integrity and pruning process runs as a scheduled process in Cisco ANA and is responsible for:

 •Guaranteeing the integrity of the alarm database by fixing any detected integrity violations.
 Integrity violations include correlation loops, missing root cause events, clearing events with no flagging event, and so on.

 •Pruning old events and alarm and ticket records from the database.